eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 	- If an argument is not specified during the invocation of a function, the default values of default arguments would be used
 			\cite[\S5, pp. 186]{Tate2014}.
+	- Using "*...*" as the final argument (in a function invocation) creates a collection to represent remaining arguments, if any remaining arguments exist \cite[\S5, pp. 187]{Tate2014}.
+	- Using "*...*" in the argument list of a function definition gathers arguments into a collection \cite[\S5, pp. 187]{Tate2014}.
++ Mathematical operators are functions that can be specified in mathematical expressions in the prefix notation \cite[\S5, pp. 187]{Tate2014}.